 As well as this consistent growth and ongoing demand, the performance of the market throughout the global pandemic has only highlighted its resilience and strengthened its appeal to investors.
 As a result, the Buy-to-Let market is seeing more activity than ever before, but how exactly do investors build a successful property portfolio?

-SevenCapital, a leading UK property investment and development company, discusses how to invest for success at every step:
+Joseph Mews, a leading UK property investment company, discusses how to invest for success at every step:

 Have a Clear Financial Plan

-While you might think the first step of investing in property is deciding on the whats, wheres and whens, for the most part, building a successful empire starts much earlier on.
-Establishing a clear financial plan is key, with this including everything from your budget and finance options, to your long-term goals.
+While you might think the first step of investing in property is deciding on the whats, where, and when, for the most part, building a successful empire starts much earlier on.
+Establishing a clear financial plan is key, with this including everything from your budget and finance options to your long-term goals.
 In addition, using a property investment website like opulentinvest.com will give you a good idea of your finances and also help you invest in property.

 Before you can begin to think about what type of property you want to invest in, you first need to know your budget – how much can you afford to spend?
 Here, it’s important to remember that you don’t want to stretch yourself too far – your money will be tied up in a property and for the most part, won’t be accessible.
 It’s also important to remember this is an investment.
 You need to have a sensible budget that can be used solely on your assets – if you might need some of that budget in the near future, don’t invest it.

 Once you know the figure you can commit to and how much you can put aside for a deposit, you’ll be able to decide on which type of mortgage you want to go for – if you need one.
 The most common mortgage options are capital repayment and interest-only, with the majority of investors often choosing the latter.